syslog-ng/syslog-ng.github.io/doc/_admin-guide/100_TLS-encrypted_message_transfer/README.md

 ## Secure logging using TLS

-**NOTE:** This chapter describes how to use TLS encryption when using the standard syslog protocols, that is, the network() and syslog() drivers, for example, to forward log messages between two {{ site.product.short_name }} nodes, or to send log data to {{ site.product.short_name }} Store Box or another log server.
+This chapter describes how to use TLS encryption when using the standard syslog protocols, that is, the network() and syslog() drivers, for example, to forward log messages between two {{ site.product.short_name }} nodes, or to send log data to {{ site.product.short_name }} Store Box or another log server.
 Other